This was a birthday present: when I found out it was coming out, as I had loved "Le livre qui dort", I asked my parents for it!

 How much time required:

 If you like this book, you will love "Le livre qui dort" (blog here) and "Le livre en colère".
 More about the authors and all their books here!
+Those I have written a blog about can be found here.
 Some of them you can also buy in English, like "Help, the wolf is coming" and "Shhh, this book is sleeping".

 I am looking forward to more books in this series!